ernewton/TSS_ARC/README.md

 # Overview
-This repository hosts the compiled literature catalogs, cross-matching routines, and reproducibility scripts for the **Activity and Rotation Catalog (ARC)** presented in Fetherolf, Gupta, Newton et al. (forthcoming); these contents are outlined below.
+This repository hosts the compiled literature catalogs, cross-matching routines, and reproducibility scripts for the **Activity and Rotation Catalog (ARC)** presented in Fetherolf, Gupta, Newton et al. (submitted); these contents are outlined below.
 The ARC derives from work undertaken by the Habitable Worlds Observatory Target Stars and Systems working group.
 Literature catalogs are cross-matched against the Tiers 1-3 HWO target star lists as defined in [Tuchow et al. (2025)](https://ui.adsabs.harvard.edu/abs/2025PASP..137j4402T/abstract).
 Stellar identifiers and parameter naming conventions are adopted from the HWO Preliminary Input Catalog (HPIC; [Tuchow et al. 2024](https://ui.adsabs.harvard.edu/abs/2024AJ....167..139T/abstract)).

 # Attribution

-If you make use of this catalog, please cite Fetherolf, Gupta, Newton et al. (forthcoming).
+If you make use of this catalog, please cite Fetherolf, Gupta, Newton et al. (submitted).

 # Contents